What can be done about Osteoarthritis?

 Water exercise is of particular benefit to people with osteoarthritis as the warmth and buoyancy of the water makes movement much easier.
-Gentle exercise programs such as Pilates can also be useful as it can be graduated, low impact and involve all of the body.
+Gentle exercise programs such as Physio Group Exercise can also be useful as it can be graduated, low impact and involve all of the body.

 Medication is often prescribed in osteoarthritis.
 Paracetamol can be used for the effective relief of pain and discomfort.
 Aspirin and medications known as Non Steroidal